ottenwbe/recipes-manager/README.md

   cors:
     origin: <Access-Control-Allow-Origin>

-drive:
+drive: # To fetch recipes from Goolge Drive
   connection:
     secret:
       file: <location of secret>
   recipes:
     folder: <folder name in drive>
-    ingredients: <name of ingredients section in the drive file>
+    ingredients: <name of ingredients section in the drive files>
-    instructions: <name of the instructions section in the drive file>
+    instructions: <name of the instructions section in the drive files>

 source:
   host: <source host, i.e., aka host of ui>